Air quality, noise and vibration assessments for a 46-kilometer highway expansion

 Highway 407 is a major artery in Southern Ontario, running east-west above the northern edge of Toronto.
 In 2012, the Province broke ground on a substantial expansion of the highway, planned to roll out in stages over the next eight years.
 One part of the project will extend the 407 itself eastward from Brock Road in Pickering to Highway 35/115 in Clarington.
 Two new north-south routes will connect the new stretch of 407 with the region’s other key east-west traffic artery, Highway 401.

 This work will add a total of 46 kilometers to the area’s highway network.
 It represents Ontario’s most substantial highway construction initiative in several decades.
-The Province’s Ministry of the Environment approved the project in principle in 2010, making it subject to strict environmental conditions.
+The Province’s Ministry of the Environment, Conservation and Parks approved the project in principle in 2010, making it subject to strict environmental conditions.